-There’s no better reward for a day in the boardroom than a day on the water.
-Sea Kayak Georgia leads full- or half-day kayak tours for up to 35 people through Savannah’s salt marshes, back rivers and coastal inlets, with stops at remote beaches along the way.
+There’s no better way to spend the day than on the water.
+Sea Kayak Georgia leads full or half-day kayak tours for up to 35 people through Savannah’s salt marshes, back rivers and coastal inlets, with stops at remote beaches along the way.

 Once you’ve explored Savannah’s Historic District, hop on a boat and navigate our spectacular waterways.
 The Savannah River forms the border between Georgia and South Carolina, running along the northern edge of the Historic District; from here, you can take a Savannah Riverboat Cruise past historic landmarks like Old Fort Jackson and Cockspur Island.
 Or, book a tour through Captain Derek's Dolphin Adventures or Bull River Cruises and take in the scenery of Tybee Island while playful dolphins surf your wake.